open-slicer/cell/docs/administration/configuration.md

     cert_file: "" # The optional location of an SSL cert to use
     key_file: "" # The optional location of an SSL key to use
 locket:
-    token: extremely secure password # The password to used to secure the `/lockets` endpoint
+    token: extremely secure password # The password used to secure the `/lockets` endpoint
 prometheus:
-    token: extremely secure password # The password to used to secure the `/metrics` endpoint
+    token: extremely secure password # The password used to secure the `/metrics` endpoint
 ```

 ### locketd.yml